Skip to Main Content

 Partnerships Manager, Adara Group

-Georgie Kershaw is Partnerships Manager at Adara Group, a partner of the Navitas Education Trust (NET).
-Adara and the NET partnered for five years to support education projects across remote regions of Nepal.
+Georgie Kershaw is Partnerships Manager at Adara Group, a non-profit partner of the Navitas Education Trust (NET).
+Adara and the NET have partnered for five years to support education projects across remote regions of Nepal.

-“It’s just been amazing being able to…work together to make a difference in these remote communities, but also ensure that the staff at Navitas are engaged and able to connect with that work.”
+“It’s just been amazing being able to work together to make a difference in these remote communities, but also ensure that the staff at Navitas are engaged and able to connect with that work.”

 Hear Georgie's full story